Radhikadua123/TAPUDD/binary_classification/README.md

 # Experiments on Binary classification

 Please download the [dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age) and use it's path in all the scripts.
+We stored the data in `/home/data_storage/ood_datasets/data/datasets/boneage_data_kaggle/`.

-## Training
+## Training and testing the gender classification model

-To train the gender classification model, please run:
+To train the gender classification model and test it on the ID test set and NAS datasets, please please modify `/home/data_storage/ood_datasets/data/datasets/boneage_data_kaggle/` with dataset path and run:

 ```
-bash ./scripts/train.sh
+bash ./scripts/train.sh /home/data_storage/ood_datasets/data/datasets/boneage_data_kaggle/
 ```

 ## OOD Detection Evaluation